Michael Josef Seiss, MSc., MSc.

 How my Family history shaped me

-I come from a family with a brother who is three years older than me.
+I come from a family with a brother who is three years older.
 This was a sheltered position.
 Unfortunately, I was always behind in my development as a result.
-This sibling position gave me the feeling for a long time that I had to make a special effort to achieve my goals and I also experienced fear.
-To this day, I vividly remember how hard I tried to learn to read and, as compensation, began to spend a lot of time with books when I could read.
-My paternal grandparents were always concerned about their children's future.
+This sibling position gave me the feeling for a long time that I had to make a special effort to achieve my goals, and I also experienced fear.
+To this day, I vividly remember how hard I tried to learn to read, and as compensation I began to spend a lot of time with books when I could read.
+My grandparents, on my father's side, were always concerned about their children's future.
 Achievement was an important value, also in order to improve their own situation for their children and thus experience constant progress.
 My maternal grandparents lived in a rural area and Catholic religion was important.
-This is where I learnt about faith, hope and unconditional love.
-My parents instilled both in my upbringing.
-The will to achieve, the fear of being left behind, met the belief in the good in people and so I have always been fascinated by people in all their facets.
+This is where I learned about faith, hope and unconditional love.
+Through my parents, both of these things flowed into my upbringing.
+The will to achieve, the fear of falling behind, met the belief in the good in people and so I have always been fascinated by people in all their facets.
 I developed a tendency towards self-observation and self-reflection at an early age.

 When I broke away from the family

-During puberty (and later during my studies), I always felt that I belonged to many groups and got to know a colourful spectrum of lifestyles.
-I always felt like I was in a position where I was trying to be everywhere, but to paraphrase a well-known poet: "He who embraces too much holds nothing tight".
-Many experiences with people in exceptional social and/or psychological situations were also integrated into my socialisation.
-I always helped them as a friend, which is of great value, but was sometimes not enough.
-My motivation to become a psychologist and psychotherapist grew stronger and so, in addition to my interest in people, it was logical to take up these studies.
+During puberty (and later during my studies), I always felt like I belonged to many groups and got to know a colorful spectrum of lifestyles.
+I always felt like I was in a position where I was trying to be everywhere, but as a well-known poet once said: “He who embraces too much, holds nothing tight.”
+Many experiences with people in exceptional social and/or psychological situations were also integrated into my socialization.
+I always helped as a friend, which was of great value, but sometimes not enough.
+A motivation to become a psychologist and psychotherapist strengthened and so, in addition to my interest in people, it was logical to take up these studies.

 Study Time

-I delivered top performances in the first years of my studies.
+I delivered in the first years of my studies.
 I was soon employed as an assistant.
-I got to know impressive role models who I modelled myself on and made new friends.
+I got to know impressive role models who I looked up to and made new friends.
 Unfortunately, I overheated in all this drive due to the aforementioned inner motives.
 A severe crisis followed and it took me years to regain my strength.
-In the process, I learnt which relationships last and that it is also true for me that everyone is with you when you are laughing, but you are usually left alone in the valley of tears.
+In the process, I learned which relationships last and that it is also true for me that everyone is with you when you are laughing, but you are usually left alone in the valley of tears.
 Fortunately, I also had lasting friendships and a stable social network in the family.
-I moved back to Salzburg and worked in youth support.
+I moved back to Salzburg and worked in youth care.
 Only then did I finish my studies.
 Today, I see this break in my biography as a necessary learning process to take care of myself in balance.
 In order to really help other people in my work, it is my duty to take good care of myself.
 I have successfully completed my studies.

 My existance today

-Today I work primarily as a psychotherapist in Floridsdorf (Here you can see my offer) and lecturer (here you can see my lecture programme) at various adult education centres (HFH, PMA, VHS, ÖAGG).
-I am married and a dog owner.
-This dog "Chan" - a Samoyed - accompanies me most of the time in my work at the Dunantgasse practice.
+To protect my private life, I don't want to go into detail about the time after my training.
+However, it was still a lot of development and growing into a mature adult life and to this day it is a constant learning, developing but also enjoying and loving.
+I work primarily as a psychotherapist in Floridsdorf (Here you can see my offer) and lecturer (here you can see my lecture programme) at various adult education centres (HFH, PMA, ÖAGG).
+I have been married and a dog owner for almost ten years.
+This dog “Chan” - a Samoyed - accompanies me most of the time in my work at the Dunantgasse practice.